RUB-NDS/ikev1-psk-main-mode-dict-attacker/README.md

 ## FAQ
 - Is it also possible to be the initiator during the handshake?
     - No, only if you are the responder you get the required 5. handshake message
-- Is it enaugh to only passivly capture the handshake
+- Is it enough to only passivly capture the handshake
     - No, because you need to know the Diffie-Hellman Secret